dataesr/paysage-api/README.md

 `docker-compose -f docker-compose-test.yml up --build --exit-code-from paysage-api`

 ### Docker

+:warning: As our auth app "paysage-auth" is private, you need to be logged to ghcr.io to use this docker-compose file.

 To run the full app in a Docker container :

 `docker-compose up --build`

 This run a docker container, with a MongoDB inside, the paysage-auth app and the paysage-api app.

+To acces the MongoDB from inside, use host : `mongodb://mongo:27017`.

 To acces the MongoDB from outside, use host : `mongodb://127.0.0.1:27017`.